 — Chartered Society of Physiotherapy

-Osteopaths are most commonly known for treating back pain, but osteopathy considers total body healthcare and focusses on strengthening the musculoskeletal system to better support and protect your body.
-We provides evidence based osteopathy treatment for chronic and acute pain.
+Osteopaths are most commonly known for treating back pain, but osteopathy considers total body healthcare and focuses on strengthening the musculoskeletal system to better support and protect your body.
+We provide evidence-based osteopathy treatment for chronic and acute pain.

 Physiotherapists are experts in the structure of the human body and its movement.
 They aim to assess, treat and prevent the impact of injury, disease and disorders in movement and function.
 They listen to your needs to tailor an assessment and treatment specific to you.
 Physiotherapists often work alongside doctors and other health professionals as part of a team to plan and manage your treatment.
 Our physiotherapists are registered with The Health and Care Professions Council (HCPC) and the Chartered Society of Physiotherapy (CSP).

 What is Physiotherapy

 The Chartered Society of Physiotherapy (CSP) describes physiotherapy as ‘the treatment of injury, illness or disability through movement and exercise, manual therapy, education and advice.
 Physiotherapy is a science-based profession and takes a ‘whole person approach to health and wellbeing, which includes the patient’s general lifestyle.
 At the core is the patient’s involvement in their own care, through education, awareness, empowerment and participation in their treatment.’

 Physiotherapists assess, diagnose and treat to help you to reduce pain and stiffness, increase mobility, recover from injury and prevent further injury.
 They use a number of treatment modalities including hands-on mobilisation, massage, electrotherapy, acupuncture, exercise rehabilitation and education.
 As first contact practitioners, you don’t need a doctor’s referral to see a physiotherapist.

 At RRMG our physiotherapists are Musculoskeletal and experts in Men & Women’s health.